(This article was originally published on the 26th of July 2019 and updated on the 18th of March 2021).

 Your creditors will have the legal rights to claim the outstanding debt from your estate.
 If your debt is secured with assets (i.e. property), then they will be able to take possession of the assets to recover the amount due.
 Any leftover amount in the estate after the claims would then be distributed to your next of kin according to your will, Distribution Act (if one does not have a will) or Sijil Faraid for Muslims.

 To calculate the total asset value, it is (Total asset – Total Debt = Asset Value).
-The total asset includes assets that you have on hand such as property, savings.
-The debt amount would include loan commitments such as credit card, car loan, personal loan, housing loan, and others.
+The total asset includes assets that you have on hand such as property and savings.
+The debt amount would include loan commitments such as credit card, car loan, personal loan (including licensed moneylender loans), housing loan, and others.

-So, does my family or next kin will need to pay for my debt if I die?
+So, does my family or next of kin need to pay for my debts if I die?

 Insurance as protection

 To protect your loved ones, insurance coverage plays a central role when it comes to loans.
 Both the borrower and lender are assured whereby the unpaid debts are liquidated with minimal consequences and this would be less of a burden for the beneficiaries.

 For secured loans like home loans, the loans are supported or covered by hard collaterals or personal assets.
 Mortgage loan borrowers are advised to secure mortgage life insurance prior to granting the loan.
 A borrower has the option to obtain a Mortgage Reducing Term Assurance (MRTA) or Mortgage Level Term Assurance (MLTA).
 These insurance plans provide the borrowers with protection in case of death and total permanent disability (TPD).